Anion gap: Normal anion gap

-Note: a useful mnemonic to remember this is FUSEDCARS – fistula (pancreatic), uretero-enterostomy, saline administration, endocrine (hyperparathyroidism), diarrhea, carbonic anhydrase inhibitors (acetazolamide), ammonium chloride, renal tubular acidosis, spironolactone.
+A sometimes used mnemonic to remember this is FUSEDCARS – fistula (pancreatic), uretero-enterostomy, saline administration, endocrine (hyperparathyroidism), diarrhea, carbonic anhydrase inhibitors (acetazolamide), ammonium chloride, renal tubular acidosis, spironolactone.

 Low anion gap

 A low anion gap is often due to hypoalbuminemia.
 Albumin is an anionic protein and its loss results in the retention of other negatively charged ions such as chloride and bicarbonate.
 As bicarbonate and chloride anions are used to calculate the anion gap, there is a subsequent decrease.

 The anion gap is sometimes reduced in multiple myeloma, where there is an increase in plasma IgG (paraproteinaemia).

 Correcting the anion gap for the albumin concentration

 The calculated value of the anion gap should always be adjusted for variations in the serum albumin concentration.
 For example, in cases of hypoalbuminemia the calculated value of the anion gap should be increased by 2.3 to 2.5 mEq/L per each 1 g/dL decrease in serum albumin concentration (refer to Sample calculations, below).
 Common conditions that reduce serum albumin in the clinical setting are hemorrhage, nephrotic syndrome, intestinal obstruction and liver cirrhosis.
 Hypoalbuminemia is common in critically ill patients.

 The anion gap is often employed as a simple scanning tool by clinicians at the bedside to detect the presence of anions such as lactate, which can accumulate in critically ill patients.
 Hypoalbuminemia can mask a mild elevation of the anion gap, resulting in failure to detect an accumulation of unmeasured anions.
 In the largest study published to date, featuring over 12,000 data sets, Figge, Bellomo and Egi demonstrated that the anion gap, when used to detect critical levels of lactate (greater than 4 mEq/L), exhibited a sensitivity of only 70.4%.
 In contrast, the albumin-corrected anion gap demonstrated a sensitivity of 93.0%.
 Therefore, it is important to correct the calculated value of the anion gap for the concentration of albumin, particularly in critically ill patients.
 Corrections can be made for the albumin concentration using the Figge-Jabor-Kazda-Fencl equation to give an accurate anion gap calculation as exemplified below.